-MANDATORY ATTENDANCE FOR SENIOR AND HONOURS STUDENTS: Attendance at EVERY lecture is mandatory for ALL Honours students in Theatre (that is, anyone taking 4000-level courses in any area), as well as students in THFM-3101 Acting III Advanced Practice, THFM-3110 Screen Acting, THFM-3201 Styles in Design, and THFM-3801 Production II.
-Sign-in sheets are posted outside the theatre before each lecture.
+MANDATORY ATTENDANCE FOR HONOURS STUDENTS: Attendance at EVERY lecture is mandatory for ALL Honours students in Theatre (that is, anyone taking 4000-level courses in any area), as well as students in THFM-3101 Acting III General, THFM-3110 Screen Acting, THFM-3201 Styles in Design, and THFM-3801 Production II.

 All students are encouraged to attend these fun and informative lectures.
-Please see our department website regularly for information.
+Please see our department website in the Fall for information.